BIDMCDigitalPsychiatry/LAMP-platform/docs/09-data_science/09-tags.md

 # Overview

 To offer a way to store persistent, easily accessible data, the LAMP platform has implemented a feature known as attachments (sometimes also called tags).
-Using this feature, you can attach data to any element of LAMP for easy retrieval, including:
+You can use tags to store any json-formatted data.
+Using this feature, you can attach data to any element of LAMP including:

 - Participants
 - Studies